Shivani-Jadon/Astro_App/README.md

-# Astrology Assignment
+# Astrology App

-Front end of astrology assignment built using React.js, Material ui/icons and scss for styling.
+Front end of astrology app built using React.js, Material ui/icons and scss for styling.
 Images and logos have been taken from internet acting as dummy data.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).